FileMan

-FileMan is a set of utilities written by George Timson in the late 1970s and early 1980s, using MUMPS, which provide a meta-data function for MUMPS applications.
-The FileMan utilities allow the definition of data structures, menus and security, reports, and forms, allowing someone to set up applications without tremendous experience in the MUMPS programming language.
+FileMan is a set of software utilities that provide a metadata function for MUMPS applications, usually used to process medical health records.
+The FileMan utilities allow the definition of data structures, menus and security, reports, and forms, reducing the level knowledge of the MUMPS programming language required to set up applications.
+It was written using MUMPS by George Timson in the late 1970s and early 1980s.

 FileMan was designed to support the complex information storage and processing needs of hospitals.
 It was based on an active data dictionary that was able to invoke the full interpretive power of the MUMPS language from within a data reference.
 For example, a field called "Length of Stay" could invoke a MUMPS expression that would process the various dates, transfers, and discharges that would then be returned as if it were stored as a fixed data element.